Haishi2016/bacon-net/samples/heart-disease/README.md

 - The original dataset has 76 attributes, but clinical ML research typically uses only these 14 attributes
 - This is a well-studied benchmark dataset for interpretable medical diagnosis
 - Results may vary between runs due to random initialization and data splitting

-## References

-Detrano, R., Jánosi, A., Steinbrunn, W., Pfisterer, M., Schmid, J., Sandhu, S., Guppy, K., Lee, S., & Froelicher, V. (1989).
-International application of a new probability algorithm for the diagnosis of coronary artery disease. *American Journal of Cardiology*.